stephanbcbauer/standards.catena-x.github.io/docs/resources.md

 # Things to request

-We provide a standard set of resources you can request.
-Please create a issue within our GitHub repository within `eclipse-tractusx/sig-infra` with our
+We provide a standard set of resources you can request and working at the moment in to different GitHub Organisations [eclipse-tracutsx](https://github.com/eclipse-tractusx) repo and [catenax-ng](https://github.com/catenax-ng).

-[GitHub issue templates](https://github.com/eclipse-tractusx/sig-infra/issues/new/choose) and fill it out based on the information from the specific resource you want.
+Either you want to be part of Catena-X , feel free to raise a GitHub issue under `eclipse-tractusx/sig-infra` with our [GitHub issue templates](https://github.com/eclipse-tractusx/sig-infra/issues/new/choose) and fill it out based on the information from the specific resource you want.

 some suggestions: